Supplier Evaluation - How To Evaluate Your Suppliers

 Here’s what we think you should consider:

 Fairness: when negotiating, do your suppliers abide by the highest standards of ethical business practices?
-Do they display a fair play behavior to all stakeholders, including their own customers, employees, suppliers, and community?
+Do they display fair play behavior to all stakeholders, including their own customers, employees, suppliers, and community?

 Customer focus: are they dedicated to anticipating and meeting the expectations and requirements of your customers?
 A good business partner should have a thorough understanding of market trends and opportunities and act in your best interest.